amqp-node/amqplib/examples/stream_queues/README.md

 ./send_stream.js
 ```

-Reveice all the messages from stream queue:
+Receive all the messages from stream queue:
 ```
 ./receive_stream.js
 ```